mstefarov/fCraft/README.txt

 copies of fCraft, please follow the MIT License terms.

-Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is not affiliated with fCraft in any way.
+Original Minecraft was developed by Markus "Notch" Petersson of Mojang, and is not affiliated with fCraft in any way. fCraft does not use any code, assets, or any other files from Minecraft.